 If you happen to see a rabbit in the wild with its front legs stretched way out in front of its body, there are two things at work.

-The first (obviously) is that they are on alert.
+The first is that they are on alert (let’s just accept that they’re always on alert).
 The second is that they are grooming themselves as they do so.

 During the molting period, the rabbits will lick their fur with their tongue to groom themselves.

-Generally speaking, wild rabbits will groom themselves close to their nest.
-This ensures that if a predator makes itself known, they can bolt back into the safety of their nest.
+Generally speaking, wild rabbits will groom and shed themselves close to their nest.
+This ensures that if a predator makes itself known, it can bolt back into the safety of their nest.

 If you see a wild rabbit and notice that their head drops from time to time or their body is rocking back and forth, that’s because it is most likely grooming.

-Though they may not immediately run away, they will sit back on their hind legs and point their nose upward because they are smelling for predators that may be in the area.
+Though rabbits may not immediately run away, they will sit back on their hind legs and point their nose upward because they are smelling for predators that may be in the area.

 If you’ve ever seen a rabbit’s nose twitch rapidly from time to time, that is because it is trying to determine if there is any danger in the immediate area.